JakNJills/FCC-Mock-Tribute-Page/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process

 -Built the cover page \n
-  -Created an <a> link and added an background image. \n -Added a header and positioned it fixed. \n
+  -Created an <a> link and added an background image.
+  -Added a header and positioned it fixed.
-  -Added the fade in function to the header. \n
+  -Added the fade in function to the header.
--Index page \n
+-Main page
-  -
+  -Built a  simple header
+  -Added a navigation bar with links to each section

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
 - CSS Grid

 ### What I learned